jastew/gym/_classes/brazilian-jiu-jitsu.md

 &nbsp;

-Our Teenager’s Program is perfect for teens that wants to start training in BJJ, learn self defense and build there confedence.
+Our Teenager’s Program is perfect for teens that wants to start training in BJJ, learn self defense and build there confidence.

+&nbsp;

+Our class is open to boys and girls aged from 12-17.
+Students can train for fun or with the intention of competing while learning a martial art that actually works in a real life situation.will develop confidence, improve athletic abilities and blow off steam from schoolwork or exam study.

+&nbsp;

 &nbsp;